ardatasci/udacity-data-analyst-nanodegree/InferentialStatistics/Stroop Effect Analysis.md

 Those hypothesis are about the population.
 So that we need to test if the population means are different (statistically).

-The Null Hypothesis, H0: Time to name colours is the same for congruent and incongruent tasks
+The Null Hypothesis, H0: Time to name colours is the same for congruent and incongruent tasks.
+Therefore, the null hypothesis states that the mean of congruent population(μ0) is equal to the mean of incongruent population(μ).

-The Alternative Hypothesis, HA: Time to name colours is not the same for congruent and incongruent tasks
+The Alternative Hypothesis, H1: Time to name colours is not the same for congruent and incongruent tasks.
+The alternate hypothesis states that the mean of congruent population(μ0) is not equal to the mean of incongruent population(μ).

 H0: μ = μ0

-H1: μ ≠ μ
+H1: μ ≠ μ0